-Video shows clerk tackling suspect breaking into gaming machine
+Store clerk seen tackling man breaking into gaming machine

 Crime Stoppers said they may pay up to $5,000 for information that leads to the suspects' charge or arrest.
 Information can be reported by calling 713-222-TIPS or by submitting on the Crime Stoppers' website.

-Video shows clerk tackling suspect breaking into gaming machine
+Store clerk seen tackling man breaking into gaming machine

 More Videos